Dudukun/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Write a function that converts a number from base 10 to another base passed as argument:
+Write a script that concats 2 files.